 Lawmakers in our area cities want to stop local governments from defunding the state’s two largest police departments.
 Combined, two police departments are down more than 300 officers.
 In fact, both cities plan to cut their police departments’ budgets, and lawmakers want to stop it.
 Moreover, that is why they want legislators to come back to the capital city and asking the governor to order them.

-Lawmakers are Calling for a Special Session
+Lawmakers are Calling for a Special Session on the Police

 In fact, Nick Schroer, a State Representative, and other Missouri lawmakers are asking Governor Mike Parson to call for a special session.
 Therefore, this session would be to discuss the matter of public safety.